branchpanic/pointersmod/README.md

 # ![Pointers](pointers.png)

+## At the moment, I am no longer working on this project.

 *Pointers is a mod about things that point to other things.*
 While it is still in early development, it has the following features (subject to change without this list updating):
 - Inventory Pointer (WIP)